-Standards for act Town Centre Zon ivities located in the Queenstown Non-compliance status cover Centr buildi antici storag e Note: While there is no maximum age rule elsewhere in the Town e, this does not suggest that 100% ng coverage is necessarily pated on all sites as outdoor ge areas, and pedestrian linkages be required.
-Any application for building within the Town Centre Transition Sub-Zone or for a comprehensive development (as defined) shall include a Comprehensive Development Plan that covers the entire development area. c. the provision of open space within the site, for outdoor dining or other purposes; d. the site layout and location of buildings, public access to the buildings, and landscaping, particularly in relation to how the layout of buildings and open space interfaces with the street edge and any adjoining public places and how it protects and provides for view shafts, taking into account the need for active street frontages, compatibility with the character and scale of nearby residential zones, listed heritage items, and heritage precincts, and the amenity and safety of adjoining public spaces and designated sites, including shading and wind effects.
-12.5.2 Waste and Recycli ng Storage Space RD 12.5.3 12.5.2.1 12.5.2.2 12.5.2.3 12.5.2.4 Screening of Stora Offices shall provide a minimum of 2.6m of waste and recycling storage (bin capacity) and minimum 8m floor area for every 1,000m gross floor space, or part thereof.
-Retail activities shall provide a minimum of 5m of waste and recycling storage (bin capacity) and minimum 15m floor area for every 1,000m gross floor space, or part thereof.
-Food and beverage outlets shall provide a minimum of 1.5m (bin capacity) and 5m floor area of waste and recycling storage per 20 dining spaces, or part thereof.
-Residential and Visitor Accommodation activities shall provide a minimum of 80 litres of waste and recycling storage per bedroom, or part thereof.
-Discretion is restricted to: a. the adequacy of the area, dimensions, design, and location of the space allocated, such that it is of an adequate size, can be easily cleaned, and is accessible to the waste collection contractor, such that it need not be put out on the kerb for collection.
+ivities located in the Queenstown compliance status Town Centre Zone e 1401120 ompilarioc status Advice Note: While there is no maximur coverage rule elsewhere in the Town Centre, this does not suggest that 100% building coverage is necessarily anticipated on all sites as outdoor storage areas, and pedestrian linkages might be required. c. the provision of open space within the site, for outdoor dining or other purposes; the site layout and location of buildings, public access to the buildings, and landscaping, particularly in relation to how the 12.5.1.2 Any application for building within the Town Centre Transition Sub-Zone or for a comprehensive development (as defined) shall include a Comprehensive Development Plan that covers the entire development area. layout of buildings and open space interfaces with the street edge and any adjoining public places and how it protects and provides for view shafts, taking into account the need for active street frontages, compatibility with the character and scale of nearby residential zones, listed heritage items, and heritage precincts, and the amenity and safety of adjoining public spaces and designated sites, including shading and wind effects.
+12.5.2 Waste and Recycli ng Storage Space RD 12.5.2.1 Offices shall provide a minimum of 2.6m3 of waste and recycling storage (bin capacity) and minimum 8m2 floor area for every 1,000m2 gross floor space, or part thereof.
+Retail activities shall provide a minimum of 5m3 of waste and recycling storage (bin capacity) and minimum 15m2 floor area for every 1,000m2 gross floor space, or part thereof.
+Discrea. the adequacy of the area, dimensions, design, and location of the space allocated, such that it is of an adequate size, can be easily cleaned, and is accessible to the waste collection contractor, such that it need not be put out on the kerb for collection.
 The storage area needs to be designed around the type(s) of bin to be used to provide a practicable arrangement.
-The area needs to be easily cleaned and sanitised, potentially including a foul floor gully trap for wash down and spills of waste.
-12.5.3 Screening of Stora ge Areas Discretion is restricted to:
+The area needs to be easily cleaned and 12.5.2.3 Food and beverage outlets shall provide a minimum of 1.5m3 (bin capacity) and 5m2 floor area of waste and recycling storage per 20 dining spaces, or part thereof. sanitised, potentially including a foul floor gully trap for wash down and spills of waste.
+12.5.2.4 Residential and Visitor Accommodation activities shall provide a minimum of 80 litres of waste and recycling storage per bedroom, or part thereof.
+12.5.3 Screening of Stora ge Areas RD Discr etion is restricted to: